-Roles of the Advisor
+Roles of the Advisor and Changing Advisors

 Students work closely with their faculty advisors through all phases of graduate study.
-The academic advisor chairs the colloquium and the qualifying exam.
+The academic advisor chairs the colloquium and the Ph.D. qualifying exam.
 Students may choose to retain the advisor with whom they worked during the period of coursework or they may decide to select a new advisor prior to the colloquium to chair both the colloquium and exam.
+This advisor may or may not also serve as dissertation director.

+Students may not change advisor/director or committee members in the period between the colloquium and Ph.D. qualifying exam (for detail on this exception, see below).
+Between the qualifying exam and dissertation colloquium, students may change advisors at will.
+After the dissertation colloquium, students may change advisors with the approval of the Executive Committee; depending on the degree of change in the student's project, a new dissertation colloquium may be required.

-This advisor may or may not also serve as dissertation sponsor.
-The change of advisors and also of committee membership must be proposed in advance to the DGS and confirmed by the executive committee.
+In all cases, changes of advisors and of committee membership should be reported to the DGS for program records, and the DGS and program and College Ombudspersons are always available to consult with students on advising issues.

-Committees
+The Committee

 Students should assemble a qualifying examination committee and arrange a colloquium to confirm plans for the exam no later than the fourth week of the third year of study.
-Most committees have four or five members.
+Though there may be exceptions (for which a student will need to petition the DGS and EC), most committees have four members.

+As soon as the committee is established, the student should tell the Program Administrator who its members are.

 In general, students choose faculty members with whom they have taken courses and whose interests and expertise will contribute to the foundation for professional life which students build through intensive study before (and after) the qualifying exam.
-More specifically, committee members help students prepare to be examined orally or in writing in their major and minor exam fields.
-Ordinarily, three members of the committee will represent the Major field of concentration, one or two the Minor field.
+More specifically, committee members help students prepare to be examined in their major and minor exam fields.
+Ordinarily, two or three members of the committee will represent the Major field of concentration, one or two the Minor field or fields.

 Committee members may be members of the American Studies faculty or of other programs and departments.
 Either way, students should recognize that faculty can decide whether or not to serve on the committee, and should ascertain well in advance of the colloquium their willingness to serve, and whether they will be available for regular meetings during the period of colloquium and exam preparation.

-Most students also choose some of the same faculty as members of their dissertation committee.
+Most students also choose as examiners some of the same faculty they expect will serve as members of their dissertation committee.
 Because students outline initial dissertation ideas for the colloquium and present a dissertation prospectus during the semester following the exam, it is prudent to begin exploring resources and topics for the dissertation with faculty at this time.

 The constitution of qualifying and dissertation committees in the American Studies Program is a formal act of the faculty, which is reported directly to the Dean of Graduate Studies.
-The Executive Committee of the American Studies Program approves all qualifying and dissertation committees; it likewise must be petitioned, via the DGS, whenever students wish to alter the membership of their committees.
+The Executive Committee of the American Studies Program approves all qualifying and dissertation committees, and only after the colloquium is held and its result approved by the Executive Committee is the student's qualifying examination committee formally constituted.
 This is a procedural step, necessary to insure that committees have official authority to decide upon a student's performance in required academic exercises (qualifying examinations, theses, and dissertations).
-It is also a substantive measure, designed to insure the academic integrity of our processes.
+It is also a substantive measure, designed to insure the academic integrity of Program and College processes.